 - The competition for water is intense

 - Pine needles fall straight down, creating a heavy blanket that further limits sunlight getting to the grass

 For these reasons, many landscaping pros discourage planting grass at all under pine trees.
 But if you insist on making a go with grass under a pine tree, there are some tactics you can try.
 Additionally, other plants that might grow in that space, depending on your situation (and your luck).

 Growing Grass Under Pine Trees

 Getting grass to grow under a pine tree requires dealing with the four problems mentioned above: acidic soil, little water and sunlight, and pine needles.
-Follow these tips to increase your chances of success:
+To increase your chances of success:

-- Till the soil, preferably to a depth of 6 inches; however, dig only as deeply as the tree roots allow; do not damage the roots; for the same reason, it's best to dig by hand and not with a large rototiller
+- Till the soil, preferably to a depth of 6 inches; however, dig only as deeply as the tree roots allow and do not damage the roots.
+For the same reason, it's best to dig by hand and not with a large rototiller.

 Growing Other Plants Under Pine Trees

-If you've thrown up your hands and given up the idea of planting anything under a pine tree, your best option is probably mulch.
-Or, you can simply encircle the no-growth-zone with an edging material and let the pine straw serve as your mulch.
+If you've thrown up your hands and given up the idea of planting anything under a pine tree, your best option is probably using mulch in your field or lawn.
+Alternatively, you can simply encircle the no-growth-zone with an edging material and let the pine straw serve as your mulch.
 Extend the bed to the drip line of the tree to minimize yard cleanup.
 Landscape rock works fine, too, but it doesn't blend with the pine needles as well as mulch does, so you'll have to rake them up more often.

 Perry, L. Turf Wars - Trees and Lawns.
 University of Vermont Department of Plant and Soil Science